iuliancioarca/GenericInstruments.jl/README.md

 4. Digital multimeters: WIP on Ketihley 2000/20001/7510.
 NIDmm4071(only api exposed)

 See examples folder for usage.
 This package is under development so expect breaking changes.
-It's best to add the master branch in order to be up to datw with bugfixes.
+It's best to add the master branch in order to be up to date with bugfixes.
 Important Note: Because of the large number of libs necessary, a fully automated path discovery is not implemented yet.
-Currently only the Windows default paths are populated in: src/lib_locations.jl
+Currently only the Windows default paths are populated in: src/lib_locations.jl.
-Feel to modify them as needed and rebuild the package in order to use it.
+Feel free to modify them as needed and rebuild the package in order to use it.